Vox: Single Manual Continentals

 Optional Features

-The first Continentals were offered with a Perspex (aka Plexiglass) music stand, which was an expensive, little-requested option.
+The first Continentals were offered with a Perspex (or Plexiglass, for those of us on the west side of the pond) music stand, which was an expensive, little-requested option.
 You can see it in some of the promo pictures below.
 Another optional feature was a Repeat Percussion.
 Derek Underdown does not remember fitting any Continentals with it, but concedes that some may have gone out as prototypes.
 This optional circuit (and a 5th set of key contacts used to trigger it) is shown on an early block diagram of the circuit, but there's no detail.
 And perhaps oddest of all, a 1964 catalog indicates that the Continental could be powered by either Mains (regular AC power) or batteries!
 Whoa!
 Derek confirmed that this idea was indeed considered, but he's fairly certain that, due to lack of customer interest, it was never actually implemented.

 Model Variations